Primary Position: Starting pitcher

 Despite what his numbers suggest, Walter Moser could pitch.
 Down in the minors, he won more than 120 games during a six-year career.
 He won 19 straight once, a sure sign that the guy could consistently pitch winning baseball.
 And there’s this: He had 30 wins in another season, a benchmark that few pitchers at any level ever reach.
 As with any Dead Ball Era pitcher worth his chewing tobacco, he logged more than 300 innings most years and often started both games of doubleheaders.

 Why, then, did this effective minor-league pitcher stink it up in the majors?
-How did a guy who played well everywhere else accumulate in only 14 big-league games the lowest Wins Above Replacement, or WAR, of any his North Carolina pitching peers?
-That number implies that Moser’s teams were better off with someone else on the mound, that they lost more than three games over his short career with him out there instead of an average pitcher.
+How did a guy who played well everywhere else accumulate in only 14 big-league games the lowest Wins Above Replacement, or WAR, of any of his North Carolina pitching peers?
+That number implies that Moser’s teams were worse with him on the mound, that they lost more than three games over his short career with him out there instead of an average pitcher.

 WAR is one of those advanced statistics that modern baseball loves because it attempts to summarize a player’s total contributions to his team – his hitting, pitching, running, fielding — by estimating how many games a team can be expected to win with the player in the lineup instead of an average player coming off the bench or called up from the minors.
 The player’s value to his team accumulates over the course of his career, and the resulting number is expressed in plus or minus games, which can be useful yardsticks to compare players of different eras.

 His teammates must take some of the blame for Moser’s awful -3.1 WAR.
-For every nine innings he pitched, Moser allowed a little less than five runners that he put on base through hits, walks, or hit batters to score.
-Earned-run average, or ERA, has been a standard gauge by which to judge pitchers for more than a century, and Moser’s isn’t terrible.
+For every nine innings he pitched, Moser allowed fewer than five earned runs.
+That means five runners that he put on base through hits, walks, or hit batters scored.
+This so-called earned–run average, or ERA, has been a standard gauge by which to judge pitchers for more than a century, and Moser’s isn’t terrible.
 The fielders playing behind him were, however.
 He pitched for the some of the worst defensive teams of his time.
 Though errors were a large part of the game back then due to the crude gloves that players used, Moser’s fielders made more than most.
 Errors mean baserunners, and each one is a potential run.
-Unlike ERA, WAR does care how they got there.
-It penalizes the fielder who made the error and the pitcher who allows the runners to continue around the bases to score.
+WAR penalizes the fielder who makes the error and the pitcher who allows those runners to score.
 Moser just didn’t pitch well enough after the errors to limit their damage.
 With these unearned runs added to his totals, he gave up close to eight runs a game.
 Now, that is terrible, and they are the weights that surely pull his WAR into a hole.

 We do know that he pitched in 1903 for the first intercollegiate baseball team at what’s now Lenoir-Ryhne University, a Lutheran school in Hickory, North Carolina.
 Moser had enrolled a year earlier and left in 1904, when he was also the team’s manager.
 There’s no record that he graduated.